 We talked about the significant skeletal muscles, but what about the cardiac and smooth muscles and the impact in shoveling.

 Cardiac muscle makes up the heart wall and allows the heart to contract to pump blood throughout our body, bathing the organs and muscles in oxygen-rich blood so that they may function.
 The heart in itself is a muscle.

-Shoveling often requires quick bursts of energy that require large amounts of use for some muscle groups to complete tasks such as filling bags or carrying a load a distance.
+Shoveling often requires quick bursts of energy that require large amounts of energy and oxygen for some muscle groups to complete tasks such as filling bags or carrying a load a distance.
 This quick burst is also known as aerobic exercise, and the ability produce a quick burst of energy to shovel becomes more difficult over time due to weather conditions, age, health, and the frequency of shoveling.

 To learn more on how to prevent these injuries, read our articles:

 Smooth muscles control involuntary responses in the body’s arteries and veins, bladder, stomach, skin, intestines, respiratory tract, and reproductive systems.
 These muscles maintain pressure by constricting or dilating the arteries and veins to keep the blood flowing.
 They also narrow or expand the intestines to keep things moving through.

 They are the unsung hero muscle that keeps the body functioning while other muscles are working.
 When shoveling, we don’t pay attention to these muscles and may think they are not involved at all in shoveling, but they are.

 As our focus is on the task at hand, the smooth muscle is our partner and focuses on maintaining a status quo state, allowing us to breathe and have the strength to shovel.

 As shoveling is a full body work out it is possible for any or all muscles to get sore if one is not accustomed to shoveling and is not fit.
 However, overall it likely that your skeletal muscles will be the sorest.

 Is shoveling exercise?

 Yes shoveling is exercise, aerobic exercise.